lrthomps/lrthomps.github.io/timeline.md

             <img src="assets/images/timeline/tableau.png" />
         </div>
         <div class="desc">
-            Currently at Tableau / Salesforce: I started out on the Explain Data feature team; then after a few re-orgs including a brief stint with the Einstein Discovery team, I've been working on Tableau Pulse with the team developing insights that are the heart of Tableau Pulse and the team working on GAI features.
+            Currently at Tableau / Salesforce: I started out on the Explain Data feature team; I was briefly on the Einstein Discovery team.
+Since the summer, I've been working on Tableau Pulse across two teams: one developing insights that are the heart of Tableau Pulse and the other working on GAI features.
         </div>
     </div>
     <div class="entry row">